Skip to main content

 All CollectionsAccountsConfiguration

-Set up read-only polling sources to connect external data to Fluency accounts in supported formats.
+Set up read-only polling sources to connect external data to Fluency in supported formats.

-Polling sources allow you to connect external data to an account in Fluency.
-They are read-only, meaning Fluency does not edit or change any information in the polling source.
+Polling sources allow you to connect external data to Fluency.
+They are read-only, meaning you cannot edit or change polling source information via the Fluency platform.
 Fluency supports formats such as CSV, TSV, JSON, text, and XML.

 How to set up a polling source